rduplain/memo/startups-for-people-with-problems.md

 instead of having them hold the equity immediately.
 This is true for everyone, including cofounders, irregardless of how well you trust them.

+A simple vesting schedule will split a contributor's equity up into equal increments across three or four years.

+But vesting could structure for retention.
+A vesting schedule at a big tech company may look something like:

+* 5% of the equity grant after the first year
+* 15% after the second year (for 20% total)
+* 40% after the third year (for 60% total)
+* 40% after the fourth year (for 100% total, of the original equity grant)

+Add additional equity/option grants at any time, on a similar vesting schedule.
+In that sense, a contributor could have multiple concurrent vesting schedules resulting from multiple equity/option grants.

+Once fully vested, it is generally in the best interest of the company to grant additional equity to keep a contributor focused and motivated.

 ## #6: Splitting equity.